-Students ($1^{st} - 10^{th}$) should bring a nutritious snack to eat for the morning break and to supplement their lunches (if they wish).
+Students $(1^{st} - 12^{th})$ should bring a nutritious snack to eat for the morning break and to supplement their lunches (if they wish).
 Carbonated drinks and/or candy are not allowed and will be confiscated by the staff (except on special occasions or where specific permission is given).
 Water or juices are allowed, but not in glass containers.
 PK3 - Kindergarten are limited to age appropriate snacks.
 Snacks are provided by the school for PK2.
-Students in grades 1 - 8 may have bottled water with them in the classroom to drink.
+Students may have bottled water with them in the classroom to drink.

-Students (PK-4 through 10th grade) may bring lunches from home or may preorder hot meals on a monthly basis.
+Students (PK-4 through $12^{th}$ grade) may bring lunches from home or may preorder hot meals on a monthly basis.
 Lunch is provided within the tuition for PK2 - PK3.
 Hot lunches are catered by an outside source.
 Menus and order forms are found and processed through a PayIt link on the school website under Quick Links.

-The lunch menu may be accessed on line on the school's website at www.episcopaldayschool.org and Plus Portals.
+The lunch menu may be accessed online on the school's website at www.episcopaldayschool.org and school app.
 No "fast food" lunches are allowed.
 Other students "beg" for parts and it creates problems for all students.
 If a deli sandwich is brought to school from a place like "Subway", it must be packaged or re-wrapped so as to appear from home.